Pretz333/pretz.dev/README.md

 ### Small Screen Size Improvements

 - [x] Move the sidebar to an expandable menu at the top below 667 px width
+- [ ] tooltip's position:relative is somehow covering up the navbar's content
+- [ ] Add a border to the navbar?
 - [ ] Close the menu when you click outside of it
 - [ ] Close the menu when you click on a link?
 - [ ] Adjust scrolling offset when clicking on a link in the menu